 Quick, affordable, garage door repair.

-Who Should You Choose for Garage Doors Durham NC?
+Who Should You Choose for Garage Doors Durham?

 See what our customers have to say

 Customer satisfaction is our number one goal, and we're proud to say that we have a

 5-star rating on Google, Home Advisor, and Yelp!
 We’ve worked with an array of wonderful clients on the most rewarding projects.

 Here is what they have to say about our work:

 There’s a good chance that you might not even think about your garage door spring until there’s a problem with it -- and the last time you want to be noticing your spring is when it breaks and you’re stuck in the garage with a door that won’t open!
 Unfortunately, that might just be your reality though, so let’s talk about garage door springs so you know what’s up.

 There are two main types of garage door springs: torsion and extension springs.

 Torsion springs are the most common in residential garages.
 They are tightly wound springs that are visible above your garage door.
 They use torque to hold the force and weight of your garage door so that it is easy to lift and won’t come slamming down.
 These are ideal for most doors because they can handle heavy loads and last longer.

 Extension springs are mounted on either side of the garage door track.
 They stretch and contract to hold the weight of the door.